Gpx Converter uses Tkinter to open a file browser to select files for processing. You can:

 Gpx_converter.py was tested on Linux OS with Python 3.4.2 and Tkinter 8.5.
 I have not tested it on earlier versions of Python.

-GPX_Converter v41n.
+GPX_Converter v41u.
 This version will set up the necessary folder (gpx_converter_41) and subfolders in your home directory and will create argument and option configuration files from default values.
 It will even create VRT files!
 Simply download and start to use it.
 You can customize various user preferences in the program USER_SETTINGS and in the config files (in the config subfolder).
-This version gives you the option of renaming the output files (you must set CHANGE_OUTPUT_NAME to True in the config file).
+This version gives you the option of toggling: renaming output files, adding GPX date to the file name, and creating shapefiles.
+You can set the checkbox auto toggle in the USER_SETTINGS.

 System calls to cs2cs and ogr2ogr are built into the program.
 You need to have those programs installed on your computer.
 If you have QGIS or SAGA or GRASS installed on Linux then you are probably good to go.
 I went with system calls because my current gdal version (1.10) is not supported by Python 3.

-You can run gpx_converter.py by using the command: python3 gpx_converter-41n.py
+You can run gpx_converter.py by using the command: python3 gpx_converter-41u.py

 A sample waypoint CSV output is below.
 You can customize headings and columns.